unrival-protocol/documentation/source/whitepaper.rst

 - The subjects of such claims (and the claims themselves) can be turned into Unrival objects, opening a feedback channel where none previously existed.
 For agents, the strategic advantage gained thereby would be the ability to know whether these claims have been substantiated.

 - Naturally, not all objects have the potential to inspire dialogue with significant growth factor.
-One particular object that may is the `Goal`_.
+One particular object that may is the goal.
 This is because:

   - Individuals, especially those raised on social media, have a difficult time connecting with others in non-superficial ways.
 This is largely a result of the media on which they coalesce; if platforms adopt the strategy of `limbic hijacking <https://www.fastcompany.com/1836569/hijacking-emotion-key-engaging-your-audience>`_ (which they must, in order to stay competitive), then their users' screen time will tend to increase to the detriment of their mental health.
 Because humans have social needs, despite their social quarantining by "social" media, creating the illusion of social interaction is a significant value proposition for platforms.
 Customers are all too willing to outsource their heretofore instinctual social bonding capacity to these platforms.
 A way to share desires deeper than seeing the next Marvel movie is much needed in this meaning vacuum.
 Thinking in terms of goals necessitates cognizance of desires or needs deeper to the surface-level behaviors these goals motivate.
 Thus, an a social network based on an internet of goals could serve as a medium of meaningful human bonding.  *Would you rather connect with others who share the same goals as you, or with others who took the same clickbait?*  Today's social media platforms produce the latter.